clamor-s/creamlinux/README.md

 make
 ```

-2. Copy `build/lib` folder contents to the game folder.
+3. Copy `build/lib` folder contents to the game folder.
-3. Then set the game's steam launch params to `./cream.sh %command%`.
+4. Then set the game's steam launch params to `sh ./cream.sh %command%`.
-4. If you copied an existing `cream_api.ini`, make sure the line endings are set to linux line endings, otherwise this will not work (just open it and save it again)

-When the dialog pops up, it will look a bit strange due to steam's bundled deps being ancient (gtk2 and zenity).
+5. If you have your own cream_api.ini, copy the DLC lines to Creamlinux's cream_api.ini in the game directory.
+## Advanced

-If you want to load `cream_api.ini` from a separate path, specify the path with `CREAM_CONFIG_PATH` in the launch options.
+If you want to load `cream_api.ini` from a specific path, specify the path with `CREAM_CONFIG_PATH` in the launch options.

+If the game you want to test isn't supported, use `CREAM_GAME_NAME` to specify the game executable's name.

 ## Credits
 [pulzed](https://github.com/pulzed) for [mINI](https://github.com/pulzed/mINI)(ini.h)